 Stella’s mother is filled with gratitude for Stella’s bicycle as well, “My daughter can now confidently cycle past the sugar cane cutters who have always had the tendency of sexually harassing young girls and women who they come across.”

 The bicycle has given Stella new status and positive energy.
 She rides past the motorbike sheds, seeing, “All eyes are on me,” though now in a different way.
-Boosted with confidence, transcending a dented self-esteem, the bicycle has brought life back to young Stella.
+Boosted with confidence, transcending a dented self-esteem, the bicycle has given young Stella a new look on life.

 Stella’s aunt is her role model.
 “She encourages me to work hard, because of everything I want,” she says, “including money for my brother’s school fees.”
 Stella aspires to become a Commercial Attaché (Embassy Ambassador).
 “I would like to deal with business and trade matters outside of my country to promote Kenya as a diplomat.”
 Stella’s position as a student representative in her school’s Bicycle Supervisory Committee should look good on her resume for this position.